 The Innovation Space charges $0.20 per gram of material used to complete your 3D print request for FDM printing, and $0.50 per gram for resin printing.

 Making objects smaller or adjusting the infill (material used to fill the inside of objects) reduces the total material used, and reduces the cost.

 The Innovation Space does not charge for failed prints.

 The Innovation Space will email you an estimate of the cost of your requested job and to obtain clarification of your manufacturing needs before beginning the printing process.

-3D print projects up to and including 50 grams of filament will be available free of charge for standard FDM filaments on selected machines for items intended for research, education and patient care only.
+3D print projects up to and including 50 grams of filament will be available free of charge for items intended for research, education and patient care only.

 3D Printers are flexible tools that have applications in a broad range of disciplines.
 However, there are two limitations concerning 3D printing; hardware limits, and creativity limits.